 I tend to create long-term, thematic frameworks that revolves around societal, political and philosophical notions, such as power, utopia and tolerance, for which I produce artworks in a variety of media ranging from video, installation, drawing, text and software applications, to social and performative techniques.

-Collaboration and exchange of knowledge are crucial aspects of my working process as well as the results.
-As much as I expect to learn from my practices and from my collaborators I'm also encouraging others to use my art in their learning/teaching activities.
+Collaboration and exchange of knowledge are crucial aspects of my working process as well as the result.
+As much as I expect to learn from my practices, and from my collaborators, I'm also encouraging others to use my art in their learning/teaching activities.
 To produce exchanges of knowledge I sometimes invite or involve practitioners from other disciplines than the arts, such as architects, psychologists or utopians – or design works that are directed to, and interacts with, specific audiences outside of the art world.
 I've also participated in numerous artistic collaborations and artist groups over the years.

-While the philosophy, sociology and psychology of politics (rather than art-as-activism per sé), and a global and structural perspective, has a prominent place in my production, I'm also interested in exploring human conditions and social relations on a more intimate level, which perhaps appears more clearly in my earlier works.
+While the philosophy, sociology and psychology of politics (rather than art-as-activism per sé), and a global and structural perspective, has a prominent place in my production, I'm also interested in exploring human conditions and social relations on a more intimate level.

 In recent years I've been exploring the use of maps and diagrams as tools to perceive certain phenomena from a worldview-perspective and used my programming skills to create “data-driven”, research-intensive, artworks in which I use datasets to produce animated, or hand-drawn, maps, graphs and diagrams.